AJ Divisional News

-When appearing remotely, please ensure that the Court has all the documents (please send so they are received no later than 7 days prior to the hearing) the party wants the Court to consider or the hearings will be cancelled.
+When appearing remotely, please ensure that the Court has all the documents (please send so they are received no later than 5 days prior to the hearing) the party wants the Court to consider.
 Please include the conference line on the cover letter with the date/time of hearing.

-All paperwork for the Judge's review (courtesy copies of notice of hearings, memos of law, briefs, responses, case law, etc..) must either be sent to the Judge's office via U.S. regular mail, FedEx, UPS, or via hand-delivery (to the 1st floor drop box) in the main courthouse 7 days prior to the hearing.
-If it is not received timely, the hearing will not move forward.
+All paperwork for the Judge's review (courtesy copies of notice of hearings, memorandums of law (NOT TO EXCEED 10 DOUBLE SPACED PAGES), briefs, responses, case law, etc..) must either be sent to the Judge's office via U.S. regular mail, FedEx, UPS, or via hand-delivery (to the 1st floor drop box) in the main courthouse 5 days prior to the hearing.

 Strict compliance with Amended Local Rule 4